28 Fine Typography

 Note that large headings typically benefit from negative tracking — slightly tighter than the font’s default — because at display sizes the normal spacing appears too loose.

-28.7 Typographic details in Pandoc output
+28.7 Typographic details in Markdown and Pandoc output

 Several typographic refinements apply to Pandoc’s output specifically.